commons-research/reaction-viewer-gadget/README.md

 ## What does the stuff do ?

-This gadget displays SMARTS/SMIRKS renderings for chemical reactions, for example where the item contains statements for [P12491](https://www.wikidata.org/wiki/Property:P12491).
+This gadget displays SMARTS/SMIRKS renderings for chemical reactions or patterns on Wikidata.
+In other words it renders an image for item contains statements for [P12491](https://www.wikidata.org/wiki/Property:P12491) or [P8533](https://www.wikidata.org/wiki/Property:P8533).

 ### Render a SMIRKS reaction